Transport Canada fines two individuals for presenting fraudulent COVID-19 pre-departure test results

 - Where questions arise with regards to a traveller's COVID-19 molecular test, the Canada Border Services Agency officers will refer travellers to the Public Health Agency of Canada for assessment.
 Should it be determined that the document is likely false or misleading, the matter is referred to Transport Canada for an investigation under the Aeronautics Act.

-- Between April 19 and April 25, 2021, 29,485 travellers entered Canada by air.
+- Between April 19 and April 25, 2021, 29,485 travellers entered Canada by air mode.
 This is an approximate decrease of 96% in air travel crossings as compared to the same period in 2019.

 - As of April 25, 2021, over 99% of travellers arriving by air were compliant or exempt from the pre-board testing requirements.